inozemtsev/test_task/approach.md

 #### Schema Development Process

 Iterative refinement process:
+1. Used ChatGPT to create a baseline schema (initial version was too permissive)
-1. Test extraction on 2 template transcripts with loose schema
+2. Test extraction on 2 template transcripts with loose schema
-2. Analyze field coverage - which fields appear consistently
+3. Analyze field coverage - which fields appear consistently
-3. Identify duplicate or redundant fields
+4. Identify duplicate or redundant fields
-4. Re-run on generated data and refine schema based on stability analysis
+5. Re-run on generated data and refine schema based on stability analysis
-5. Re-test until stable results achieved
+6. Re-test until stable results achieved

 ---